 Total: 2 hours 40 minutes

-Make this croissant blueberry French toast bake with just six ingredients for an easy breakfast or brunch perfect for every occasion!
+Make this croissant blueberry French toast casserole with just six ingredients for an easy breakfast or brunch perfect for every occasion!

 Ingredients